 - Raking leaves

-Like babysitting, finding odd jobs is a matter of putting the word out.
+Like baby-sitting, finding odd jobs is a matter of putting the word out.
 Let family and neighbors know you're available.
-Likely clients include the elderly, the disabled, and working families who need some extra time.
+Likely clients include the elderly, people with limited mobility and working families who need extra time.
 Otherwise, you just need a willingness to get your hands dirty and work hard.
-If you're interested in lawn care, consider whether you'll use the customer's equipment, or if you will be able to borrow the family weed whacker or hedge trimmer.
+If you're interested in lawn care, consider whether you'll use the customer's equipment or borrow the family weed whacker and hedge trimmer.